 Soprano and Texas native Megan Stapleton has been described as “sublime" (The Hub Review) with “stunning lyricism" (The Boston Musical Intelligencer) and "star quality" (Culture Map).

 Megan has performed with Houston Grand Opera, Ars Lyrica, Lumedia Musicworks, Kingwood Pops, Galveston Symphony Orchestra, Mercury - The Orchestra Redefined, HGO's Opera To Go!, Houston Baroque, Ensemble Correnti, Houston’s Bach Society, Houston’s Gilbert and Sullivan Society, and the Paul English Jazz Trio.
 While living in Boston, she sang with Boston Early Music Festival, Boston Opera Collaborative and Boston Metro Opera.
 A champion of new music, Megan has premiered works by current composers including Gregory Spears, Mary Carol Warwick, Thomas Oboe Lee, and B.P.
 Herrington.
 Megan holds degrees with honors from New England Conservatory and Sam Houston State University.
-She is pursuing her doctorate at University of North Texas, where she serves as a teaching fellow.
+Megan is a teaching fellow in the Division of Vocal Studies at University of North Texas, where she is pursuing her doctorate in performance and pedagogy under the tutelage of Dr. Stephen F. Austin.